Becksteinlab/imdclient/docs/source/protocol_v3.rst

 ^^^^

-Sent from the simulation engine to the receiver each IMD frame if time packets were previously specified for this session in :ref:`session-info`.
+Sent from the simulation engine to the receiver each IMD frame if time packets were previously specified for this session in the :ref:`session info packet <session-info>`.

 .. code-block:: none